 The Keough School undergraduate major in global affairs is an interdisciplinary and integrated study of contemporary global issues, grounded in a human-centered approach.
-This approach demands that future policymakers consider those affected by the world’s most daunting challenges first.
+This approach demands that future policymakers consider first those affected the most by the world’s daunting challenges.

 You will work with a Keough School advisor to plan and complete these two cross-cultural requirements.

 Many courses in the global affairs major can also fulfill university and college requirements.

 Contact the Keough School Academic Advisor for further guidance and information.

 Undergraduates with a major in global affairs find jobs in both the public and private sector, in embassies or international organizations like the United Nations, and in the United States or abroad.
 A global affairs career can enable you to:

 You can also explore the Association of Professional Schools of International Affairs’ International Careers Guide: